-June is National Safety Month observed annually in the United States.
-Promoted by the National Safety Council, it is an excellent opportunity for employers to examine their workplace health and safety program and safety culture.
-National Safety Month serves as a reminder that safety is an integral part of any workplace and that the goal is to ensure employees make it home safely each day.
+June is national safety month observed annually in the United States.
+Promoted by the National Safety Council, it is an excellent opportunity for employers to examine their workplace health and safety program.
+As we enter June, it's essential to highlight the significance of safety, particularly in the workplace.

-Top 5 Safety Compliance Issues Employers Need to Know: Are you opening a new business, purchasing an existing business, or evaluating your current business regulatory compliance program?
-If so, then this course will help you with your due diligence checklist.
+Are you opening a new business, purchasing an existing business, or evaluating your current business regulatory compliance program?
+If so, then the online course, Top 5 Safety Compliance Issues Employers Need to Know, will help you with your due diligence checklist.
 Safety compliance issues range from employers not knowing where to go to gather the information to not following through with an effective workplace safety training program once knowledge is gained.

 This OSHA compliance / safety course will cover: